 "Forest resources" means those natural assets of forest lands,

 including timber and other forest crops; biological diversity; recreation; fish and wildlife habitat;

-wilderness; rare and distinctive flora and fauna; air; water; soil; climate; and educational,
+wilderness; rare and distinctive flora and fauna; air; water; soil; and educational, aesthetic, and

 Subd.
 9. Multiple use.

 "Multiple use" means the principle of forest management by which

 forest resources are utilized in the combinations that will best meet the needs of the people of

 the state; including the harmonious and coordinated management of the forest resources, each